drewww/prism/docs/docs/architecture-primer.md

 # Prism's Architecture: A Primer
 This is an overview of how a game made with Prism fits together.

-## Actors
+#Actors

-Actors are the who and whats of a game: the player, monsters, items, chests, and whatever other kinds of entities your game might have are actors.
-Actors have components, blobs of data that contain an actor's state and drive the logic.
+Actors are the entities that populate the game world.
+They include the player, monsters, items, chests, and any other interactive elements.
+Each actor consists of components—data structures that define their state and behavior.

-## Components
+#Components

-Components are the data that make up actors.
-The health of a monster, a poison effect, and the player's sight range are all held in components attached to the actor.
-Components allow actors to take actions.
+Components store the data that define an actor’s properties and abilities.
+A monster’s health, a poison effect, or a player’s sight range are all represented as components.
+Components determine what actions an actor can perform.

-## Actions
+#Actions

-Actions are taken by actors to perform state changes in the level.
-Attacking, moving, or casting a fireball are examples of actions.
-They require actors to have combinations of components before being performed.
-Actions might cause systems to
+Actions are how actors interact with the game world.
+Moving, attacking, and casting spells are all actions.
+Actions require actors to have specific components and trigger state changes within the level.

-## Systems
+#Systems

-Systems perform logic based on events.
-You might have a system that ticks down an actor's poison component when their turn ends, or checks if a monster is floating over a pit after they've been moved.
-Systems operate on an entire level.
+Systems handle game logic based on events.
+They process changes, such as reducing an actor’s health due to poison at the end of their turn or checking if a floating creature should fall into a pit.
+Systems operate at the level-wide scale being fed all events from that level.

-## The Level

-The level holds and maintains the state of all actors.
-It also keeps track of turns.
-You would use the level to perform actions, move actors, or check what cell is at a specific location.

-## Cells

-Cells are your walls, floors, water, lava: what your actors stand on.
+#Level

+The level manages all actors and maintains the game state.
+It tracks turns, processes actions, moves actors, and holds the map and various caches for the game world.

+#Cells

+Cells define the physical structure of the level.
+They represent terrain elements such as walls, floors, water, and lava—determining where actors can move and interact.